Acoustic shape optimization using energy stable curvilinear finite differences: Numerical experiments

-For the second experiment we consider a bandwidth of $N_f = 101$ equally spaced frequencies between 300 and 400 Hz with $A_j = A = 1, \: j = 1,2,...,N_f$.
-Note that the computational cost of evaluating the loss and gradient in this example is almost identical to the first example with only one frequency (the difference lies in evaluating the sum in for example \eqref{eq: cont_horn_inflow_bc}, which is negligible).
+where $f_j = 300 + (j-1)$, $j = 1,2,...,N_f$.
+Note that the computational cost of evaluating the loss and gradient with this inflow data function is almost identical to the costs of that of a single frequency (the difference lies in evaluating the sum in \eqref{eq: airhorn_broad_inflow}, which is negligible).
 This is one advantage of solving the problem in the time domain.
 The optimal solution (with tolerance $10^{-6}$) is found after 66 iterations.
-In Figure \ref{fig: horn_snaps_300-400hz} snapshots of the horn after 30 and 66 iterations are presented, while in Figure \ref{fig: horn_300-400hz} the resulting reflection spectrum is presented.
-Once again one can observe that the reflected sound in the frequencies of interest is smaller by approximately two orders of magnitude for the horn with an optimized shape as compared to the initial shape.
+In Figure \ref{fig: horn_snaps_300-400hz} and \ref{fig: horn_300-400hz} the shape of the horn after 30 and 66 iterations and the unregularized loss for varying frequencies are presented, respectively.
+Once again we can observe that the reflected sound in the frequencies of interest is smaller by approximately two orders of magnitude for the horn with an optimized shape as compared to the initial shape.